meteor/meteor/content/structure.md

+---
-# Application structure and code style
+title: App structure and code style
+description: How to structure your Meteor app with modules, and some style guidelines about writing your code.
+---

 After reading this article, you'll know: